-- □ Basic Validation First of all, the form must be checked to make sure all the mandatory fields are filled in.
-It would require just a loop through each field in the form and check for data. - □ Data Format Validation Secondly, the data that is entered must be checked for correct form and value.
-Your code must include appropriate logic to test correctness of data.
+Basic Validation - First of all, the form must be checked to make sı ure all the n nandatory fields are e filled in.
+It would require just a loop through each field in the fo orm and d check k for c lata.